 Portability: Not pocketable, but small enough to not stand out in a crowd.
 It might fit in a jacket pocket.

 Buying Advice: Don't forget to bring memory cards and an extra battery.
-You can expand the GX-7 by adding lenses such as the Panasonic Lumix Vario 35-100mm f/2.8 and 7-14mm f/4 lenses.
+You can expand the GX-7 by adding lenses such as the Panasonic Lumix Vario 35-100mm f/2.8 lens.
 Street photographers might appreciate the 14mm f/2.5 lens.

 Why?
 Samsung has hit the re-set button on its MILC lineup, starting with the strikingly small NX Mini, which is built around a 1-inch sensor, rather than the previous APS chip.
 The smaller chip size means smaller lenses and a smaller camera, but since the lenses are interchangeable you still get a wide focal range.
 The result?
 A versatile camera that will fit in a pocketbook or carry-on with room to spare.

 Key Features: 20.5MP 1-inch (13.2 x 8.8mm), ISO range 100-25600, 180-degree tilting 3-inch touchscreen LCD monitor with 460k dot resolution, 6fps burst rate, 1080/30p HD video, 530-shot battery life, 1/6000 sec max shutter speed.

 Portability: As the slimmest interchangeable-lens camera currently available, the NX Mini will fit in a jacket pocket, even with the kit lens.

 Buying advice: The camera comes with a 9-27mm f/3.5-5.6 lens (25-73mm 35mm equivalent) and a 17mm f/1.8 (45mm) model is expected this summer.